 This chapter explores and highlights key tax considerations for corporations considering inbound investments in Singapore.

 i Entity selection and business operations

-Singapore generally imposes tax on income sourced in Singapore as well as foreign-sourced income remitted into, or deemed to be remitted into, Singapore under the Income Tax Act, Chapter 134 of Singapore (ITA).
+Singapore generally imposes tax on income sourced in Singapore as well as on foreign-source income remitted into or deemed to be remitted into Singapore under the Income Tax Act 1947 of Singapore (ITA).

 The Singapore tax regime affords flexibility to corporations to carry out tax planning depending on their commercial objectives, as opposed to adopting an overly prescriptive and onerous approach.